faisal-akbar/b5a3/README.md

 ## Library Management API with Express, TypeScript & MongoDB
 This project is a simple library management API built using Express, TypeScript, and MongoDB.
 It provides endpoints for managing books, and borrow records.

+### Live API Entry Point
+You can access the live API at [b5a3.vercel.app](b5a3.vercel.app).

+### Features:
+- Type-safe API with TypeScript
+- Input validation using zod for request bodies and query parameters, ensuring data integrity.
+- CRUD operations for books and create borrow records and aggregation summary reports for borrowed books
+- static method for update available status of books
+- pre hook for updating the available status when book copies update to 0 or more than 0.
+- post hook to delete borrow records when book is deleted.

+### Technologies Used
+- Node.js
+- Express.js
+- TypeScript
+- zod
+- MongoDB
+- Mongoose
+- dotenv

 ### How to Run the Project Locally
 1. Clone the repository:
    ```bash